ropensci/dev_guide/maintenance_contributing.Rmd

 So you want to contribute to rOpenSci packages?
 Fantastic!
 First of all, maybe contributing to a package is not the (only) way you'll want to get involved with rOpenSci.
 Check out our [community page](https://ropensci.org/community/) to find out all the ways to participate in the project.

+Thanks for wanting to contribute to rOpenSci packages.
+We strive to make contributing to our suite a constructive and positive experience.
+See [our code of conduct](https://ropensci.org/coc/).
+Regarding this guide itself, please report any suggestion via [this GitHub repository](https://github.com/ropensci/dev_guide).

 ## Pre-requisities

 Before contributing to one of our packages, you might want to read a bit more about package development in general and our guidelines.